AE1 and AE2: The First Generation Australian Submarines

 The team has determined that there is a low probability of obtaining further clues about AE1’s loss from entering the surviving hull, and consequently advises against an internal examination.
 This view is reinforced by the fact that the submarine is the final resting place of its 35 crewmen and deserves the sanctity due to a grave site.

-However, the team also believes that a follow-up archaeological survey of the site that employs highdefinition still and video cameras, a large lighting array and an underwater laser scanner should be conducted to comprehensively document AE1’s exterior hull.
+However, the team also believed that a follow-up archaeological survey of the site that employed high definition still and video cameras, a large lighting array and an underwater laser scanner should be conducted to comprehensively document AE1’s exterior hull.
 Such a survey would provide a 3D model of the wreck site that could contribute to an understanding of its loss, assist in determining a strategy for its longterm management and provide interpretive material for the Australian National Maritime Museum to tell its story to a wide audience.
 It would also reduce the attraction for an illicit examination.